 UKIPO pressure mounts following SkyKick bad faith ruling

-Partner Jim Dennis comments on how the ruling in SkyKick UK v Sky Ltd that the media giant acted in bad faith when applying for trade marks might increase the UKIPO's workload and increase its backlog, in Law360.
+Partner Jim Dennis questions whether the UKIPO's workload - and backlog - might increase in light of the SkyKick UK v Sky Ltd ruling that the media giant acted in bad faith when applying for trade marks, in Law360.

 Given that the UKIPO is already facing a significant workload, could SkyKick hold up decisions from the office even further?